D8-X/d8x-trader-infra/README.md

 live.wsConfig.json
 ```

-Make sure you provie websockets urls for `WS` properties in `live.rpc.json`,
+Make sure you provide websockets urls for `WS` properties in `live.rpc.json`,
 otherwise the services will not work properly.

 The `deployment` directory will be copied to your manager node.
 Configs and .env